encord-team/encord-active/docs/docs/active-learning/acquisition-functions.md

 We include the following diversity-based acquisition function:

+- [Image Diversity][ea-acquisition-function-image-diversity]

-- [Image Diversity][ea-acquisition-function-image-diversity]: This metric clusters the images according to number of classes in the ontology file.
+  This metric clusters the images according to number of classes in the ontology file.
 Then, it chooses samples from each cluster one-by-one to form an equal number of samples from each cluster.
 Samples are chosen according to their proximity to cluster centroids (closer samples will be chosen first).

 :::tip
 Diversity-based acquisition functions are generally easier to use compared to the uncertainty-based functions because they may not require any ML model.
-See [diversity-sampling-on-unlabeled-data example](../tutorials/diversity-sampling-on-unlabeled-data.mdx) to learn how to use them in you project easily.
+See [diversity-sampling-on-unlabeled-data example][diversity-sampling-on-unlabeled-data-example] to learn how to use them in you project easily.
 :::